Chlamydia

 Chlamydia Prevention

 You can get and spread chlamydia through unprotected vaginal and anal sex.
 This means you should approach sexual relationships responsibly: limit the number of your sex partners, use condoms, and if you think you are infected, avoid any sexual contact until you have been given the all-clear by your doctor or local std clinic.
-You also need to make sure your partner is treated to avoid the risk of re-infection.

 Where can Chlamydia Develop?